localstack/localstack/README.md

 (Note that on MacOS you may have to run `TMPDIR=/private$TMPDIR docker-compose up` if `$TMPDIR` contains a symbolic link that cannot be mounted by Docker.)

-Use on existing cocker-compose project.
+Use on existing docker-compose project.
 Add in existing services.
 The project can be found in docker hub, no need to download or clone source:

 ```
 services: